diohabara/risc-v/README.md

 # RISC-V CPU

-This repository is an implementation of a subset of RISC-V.
+This repository is an implementation of subset of RISC-V.

 Now, I am making RV32I.